mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 `HasPreviousAsync`/`HasNextAsync` are useful when you want to know when to render Previous/Next (Older/Newer) buttons.

+> **Note**
-**Note**: The reference/data these methods accept are loosely typed to allow flexibility when projecting your models (to DTOs for example).
+> The reference/data these methods accept are loosely typed to allow flexibility when projecting your models (to DTOs for example).
 For more info check [this document](./docs/loose-typing.md).

 Here's another example showing how to obtain the total count for the data to display somewhere: